Doing Time

 A collaboration with Blurbs’n Blobs magazine.

-These numbers indicate that from 1990 to 2020, the median household income increased by 125%.
-The federal minimum wage increased by 90.8%.
-But the median home price, often used as a measure of the cost of living, increased by 198%.
-This indicates that within the metaphorical concept “TIME IS MONEY,” the average working person is experiencing time as a currency that is losing its value.
-The tool we measure our lives with is depreciating.
+“Time is Money” already stands as a strained metaphor to live by, but what happens then to our lived experience of time when the disequilibrium worsens?
+Between 1990 and 2020, the median household income increased by 125% in the U.S. The federal minimum wage increased by 90.8%.
+The median home price, often used as a measure of the cost of living, increased by 198%.* These numbers suggest that the time-to-money ratio has become completely lopsided throughout the past 30 years.
+Within the lived concept “Time is Money,” the average working person is experiencing time as a currency that is losing its value.
+Our measure of life, already seen as a calculated expenditure, is depreciating.

 Sophia Ghoneim (Blurbs’n Blobs)